Edward A. Clark: Postwar

+Politics and diplomacy

 In 1948, Clark was appointed as Lyndon Johnson's legal counsel when Coke Stevenson contested Johnson's narrow victory in the primary.
 He remained active in the Democratic Party and was associated with those opposed to the liberal elements, led by Texas Senator Ralph Yarborough.

 After the assassination of John F. Kennedy in 1963, Johnson became president.
 In 1965, Johnson appointed Clark as the US ambassador to Australia.

 In 1972, Clark supported Richard Nixon for president over George McGovern.
 In 1974, President Nixon appointed Clark to the General Advisory Committee of the United States Arms Control and Disarmament Agency.
 Later, Clark supported Ronald Reagan, who became president.

+Death and legacy

+Clark died on September 16, 1992.

+The Edward A. Clark Center for Australian & New Zealand Studies is located within the University of Texas at Austin College of Liberal Arts.
+It was co-founded in 1988 by John Higley and Desley Deacon, and inaugurated by Prime Minister of Australia Bob Hawke.

 Kennedy assassination conspiracy theories

 In 2003, Barr McClellan, an attorney who had been employed by Clark's law firm in Austin, published Blood, Money & Power: How LBJ Killed JFK.
-It alleged that Johnson and Clark were conspirators in the assassination of Kennedy.

-According to McClellan, one of the senior partners in the firm had told him that Clark had arranged the assassination.
+The book alleged Johnson and Clark were conspirators in the assassination of Kennedy.
+According to McClellan, one of the senior partners in the firm had told him how Clark had arranged the assassination.

-McClellan repeated his allegations in a 2003 episode of Nigel Turner's ongoing documentary television series, The Men Who Killed Kennedy titled "The Guilty Men", which was broadcast on The History Channel.
+McClellan repeated his allegations in a 2003 episode of Nigel Turner's documentary television series, The Men Who Killed Kennedy titled "The Guilty Men", which was broadcast on The History Channel.
 Former US presidents Gerald Ford and Jimmy Carter protested, and former Johnson staffers Bill Moyers and Jack Valenti asked The History Channel to investigate the charges.

-On April 2, 2004, after having three historians examine the charges, The History Channel issued a press release stating that the claim of Johnson's complicity "is entirely unfounded and does not hold up to scrutiny....
+On April 2, 2004, after having three historians examine the charges, The History Channel issued a press release stating the claim of Johnson's complicity "is entirely unfounded and does not hold up to scrutiny....
 [The show] fell short of the high standards that the network sets for itself.
 The History Channel apologizes to its viewers and to Mrs. Lady Bird Johnson and her family for airing the show."